ICP 5 Suitability of persons

 5.6.1

 Supervisors should use the modes available for supervisory cooperation, in particular, the ability to exchange information relevant to check suitability with domestic or foreign authorities.
-Having such arrangements in place is important so as to not unduly delay relevant supervisory processes and/or affect the insurers’ ability to satisfy composition requirements for the Board or make necessary changes to its management team (see ICP 3 Information Sharing and Confidentiality Requirements).
+Having such arrangements in place is important so as to not unduly delay relevant supervisory processes and/or affect the insurers’ ability to satisfy composition requirements for the Board or make necessary changes to its management team (see ICP 3 Information sharing and confidentiality requirements).

 5.6.2